Building Youth Homelessness Data Collaboration

 Overview

 Homelessness affects thousands of young people every day in Canada.
 For many of them, homelessness is a cycle.
-They use services from many agencies, shelters, and programs, often moving between different systems and supports.
+They use services from many agencies and programs, often moving between different systems and supports.

-When homeless youth seek support, they are often asked to repeat their story and give the same personal information.
-This is because many service organizations and government programs work independently of one another.
+When youth experiencing homelessness seek support, they are often asked to repeat their story and give the same personal information.
+This is because many service organizations and programs work independently of one another.
 This makes it hard for these service providers to follow a young person’s journey.
 It also makes it difficult to provide consistent, coordinated care.

 Data collaboration can help address this challenge.
-Sharing the right information, in the right way, can support more informed referrals, faster access to resources, and reduced duplication of efforts.
-It can help identify youth at risk earlier and improve prevention efforts.
+Sharing the right information, in the right way, can support more informed referrals.
+This approach provides faster access to resources and reduces duplication of efforts.
+Data collaboration can also identify young people at risk earlier to strengthen prevention efforts.

-We are basing this work on emerging practices and real-world community experience.
+We are basing this work on existing data, emerging practices, and real-world community experience.
 We are also engaging with community partners and youth.
-Our hope is that this community-based pilot will help inform other youth homelessness initiatives across Canada.
+Our hope is that this work will help inform other youth homelessness prevention efforts across Canada.

 Project Resources

-How to Build a Collaborative Approach to Data Sharing (Jan 2026)
+How to Build a Collaborative Approach to Data Sharing (Report – Jan 2026)

 Meaningful data collaboration takes time.
 Organizations come to this work with different goals, capabilities, and levels of readiness.
 There’s no single pathway, definitive answer, or standardized approach to this work.